DataBiosphere/analysis_pipeline_WDL/king/README.md

 # Relatedness and Population Structure - Getting Initial Kinship Estimates (king.wdl)
 **Cost estimate when running on Terra, default inputs: $0.07**
 This workflow first converts the ld-pruned gds file to the bed file format.
 Next, it uses the [PLINK](https://www.cog-genomics.org/plink2/) program to process the bed file.
-It then used the [KING](https://www.chen.kingrelatedness.com/) program to get initial kinship estimates.
+It then uses the [KING](https://www.chen.kingrelatedness.com/) program to get initial kinship estimates.
 It also outputs a kinship matrix and kinship hexbin plot based on the kinship estimates.
 This represents [the third "chunk" of the original pipeline](https://github.com/UW-GAC/analysis_pipeline#relatedness-and-population-structure).

 Original CWL description:
 > This workflow uses the KING --ibdseg method to estimate kinship coefficients, and returns results for pairs of related samples.
 These kinship estimates can be used as measures of kinship in PC-AiR.